 Some owners desire to sell 100 percent of the company in one transaction.
 In that case, the value beyond what is available from third party financing sources is often financed by a seller note.
 The seller note typically provides for a total higher rate of return than banks will normally charge and, if structured properly, also gives the selling shareholder the ability to receive equity-like returns on a portion of the seller financing through a warrant.

-Establishing an ESOP
+Establishing and Financing an ESOP

 - Help companies clarify their objectives (financial or otherwise) and explore a broad range of strategic alternatives, including an ESOP, a leveraged management buyout, an old-to-young recapitalization, selling to a strategic or financial buyer or numerous other possibilities